 Food Allergies & Food Intolerances

-Harrison Catering Services has operated a Food Allergy Policy for more than 20 years with the prime objective of protecting the health and welfare of those customers who suffer from food allergies or food intolerances.
-The policy is under constant review and is regularly updated based on Legislative requirements, Company experience, Industry best practice, FSA technical guidance, and Official codes of practice.
+Harrison Catering Services has operated a Food Allergy Policy for more than 20 years with the objective of protecting the health and welfare of those customers who suffer from food allergies or food intolerances.
+The policy is under constant review and is regularly updated based on legislative requirements, company experience, industry best practice, FSA technical guidance, and official codes of practice.

 The Company recognise the fact that a relatively small number of its customers may suffer allergic reactions or may be intolerant to one or more of the commonly eaten foods and that the transfer of accurate information between the Catering Manager and the customer about the ingredients of any food on display for sale or being served is the best method of managing the risk, enabling the customer or their representative to make an informed choice.

-The 2014 Regulations list the 14 most common food allergens (celery, cereals containing gluten, crustaceans, eggs, fish, lupin, milk, molluscs, mustard, nuts, peanuts, sesame, soybeans and sulphites) and require that information regarding the ingredients of any food offered for sale or service is made available to customers.
+The Food Information Regulations 2014 lists the 14 most common food allergens (celery, cereals containing gluten, crustaceans, eggs, fish, lupin, milk, molluscs, mustard, nuts, peanuts, sesame, soybeans and sulphites) and require that information regarding the ingredients of any food offered for sale or service is made available to customers.

-An Ingredient List is generated for each dish or food item produced in the kitchen and details all the ingredients used and states if any of the 14 most common food allergens are an ingredient in the dish or food item.
+An ingredient list is generated for each dish or food item produced in the kitchen and details all the ingredients used and states if any of the 14 most common food allergens are present in an ingredient in the dish or food item.

 The term “Free-from” cannot be used in relation to any food which is prepared or produced in the kitchen using a number of different ingredients.
 To use the term “Free-from” requires strict control of ingredients and strict handling procedures which are not possible in a busy catering kitchen.
 Making a “Free-from” claim is a guarantee that the food is suitable for customers with an allergy or intolerance and the Company cannot give this guarantee.
 Where there is a specific client requirement (for example) the use of some “Gluten-free” items such as bread, bread rolls, and pasta, these can be served with accompaniments from the daily menu which do not contain gluten as an ingredient.